 The Faculty of Science and Engineering is committed to environmental sustainability within its processes, its teaching and its research.

-Many of our Schools have teams working towards, or who have gained Green Impact Awards demonstrating that they have evaluated their work environments and actively made changes to improve the sustainability of that space whether it be a lab space, an office, and for some ambitious team, a whole building!
+Many of our Departments have teams working towards, or who have gained Green Impact Awards demonstrating that they have evaluated their work environments and actively made changes to improve the sustainability of that space whether it be a lab space, an office, and for some ambitious team, a whole building!

 For staff who are interested in environmental sustainability at work, the Faculty hosts a termly network lunch so that staff can get together, share best practice and work together on initiatives that are larger than just their own team.

-Below are two stories of staff whose work has made a difference to environmental sustainability
+Below are two stories of staff whose work has made a difference to environmental sustainability.

 Alice’s research field is climate change mitigation.
 She made a major contribution to the development of the UK’s Climate Change Act, and influenced the inclusion of aviation within the EU’s Emissions Trading Scheme.
 These contributions were delivered through her public, policy and industry engagement activities that ran in parallel to her academic research activity.